-We will also continue to aggressively identify additional funding sources and leverage local and state match dollars to draw down federal funds.
-These efforts, in concert with continued financial stewardship, have positioned us to maintain operations beyond what was expected only a few years ago.
-If current funding remains constant, long-term projections indicate Richland Newhope will need additional financial support within five years.
-Our vision continues to be watchful and committed to the needs of individuals with developmental disabilities and the sustainability of those supports.
+The agency will continue to use levy dollars to fund the local share for Medicaid waiver services, regardless of provider.
+We will also continue to identify additional funding sources and leverage local and state match dollars to draw down federal funds.
+These efforts, in conjunction with continued financial stewardship, have positioned us to maintain operations beyond what was expected only a few years ago.
+If current funding remains constant, long-term projections indicate Richland Newhope will need additional financial support within three to four years.
+We are committed to the needs of individuals with developmental disabilities and the sustainability of those supports.